Soft & Chewy Vegan Gingerbread Cookies (Gluten Free)

 For the full written instructions and ingredient measurements, see the bottom of this post in the recipe card.
 You can also hit the “jump to recipe” button at the top of this post!
 Here, we’ll go over a brief overview of the steps, along with providing visuals for a better understanding of the recipe.

 Make the dough

 Much like my vegan chocolate chip cookies, the cookie dough part of these vegan gingerbread cookies is very easy to put together!

-First start by whisking together all of the dry ingredients (save for the sugar): the flour, spices, and sea salt.
+First start by whisking together all of the dry ingredients:: the flour, spices, and sea salt.
 Then set that aside.

 How do you make gingerbread man cookie cutters?